jai-bansal/computer-vision-demos/README.md

 #### Object Detection:
 I attempt to identify bears in a new, test video and place bounding boxes around bears whenever they appear.

 I generally use a transfer learning approach similar to the "image_classification_transfer_learning" branch.
-I start with a pre-trained model and train it further using ~175 bear images from Google.
+I start with a pre-trained model and train it further using ~175 bear images from Google Images.

 Available models can be found here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md